Funds

 Monthly Budget Less than $2000

-Malaysia is one of Asia’s best-kept secrets for Americans looking to live abroad affordably.
+Malaysia is one of Asia's more underrated options for Americans who want to live abroad without spending much.

-It’s a popular retirement visa for those who want flexibility without high residency fees.
+It remains a popular retirement visa for people who want flexibility without steep residency fees.

-The visa allows multiple entries, property ownership, and access to local public healthcare or affordable healthcare in private hospitals that meet international standards.
+It allows multiple entries, property ownership, and access to local public healthcare or affordable private hospitals that meet international standards.

-Malaysia’s quality of life is high compared to its cost, and international health insurance is easy to obtain.
+Quality of life is high relative to the cost, and international health insurance is easy to arrange.

-Many expat communities have formed in Kuala Lumpur, Penang, and Johor Bahru, offering support for those beginning a new life abroad.
+Expat communities have taken root in Kuala Lumpur, Penang, and Johor Bahru, with support for anyone just getting started.

-While permanent residency requires longer stays, the MM2H program provides one of Asia’s most stable paths to living overseas comfortably.
+Permanent residency takes a longer stay, but MM2H is still one of Asia's most stable routes to living overseas comfortably.

 Flag of Thailand